 We first confirmed that systemic administration of the DREADD agonist, clozapine-N-oxide (CNO), decreases spontaneous firing in neurons expressing an inhibitory DREADD (AAV5-CamKIIα-hM4D(Gi)-mCherry) in vivo (Extended Data Fig. 3) and that silencing vHPC neurons attenuates the renewal of extinguished fear (Extended Data Fig. 4).
 These data confirm the important role of the vHPC in fear renewal 23.
-However, due to the fact that vHPC neurons project to both the BLA and the mPFC 26, the reduction of renewal following extinction by silencing the vHPC could also be mediated by projections to the BLA.
-25. Thus, to specifically manipulate vHPC neurons projecting to IL, we used an intersectional viral approach.
+However, due to the fact that vHPC neurons project to both the BLA and the mPFC 26, the reduction of renewal following extinction by silencing the vHPC could also be mediated by projections to the BLA 25.
+Thus, to specifically manipulate vHPC neurons projecting to IL, we used an intersectional viral approach.
 We injected the retrogradely transported canine adenovirus (CAV2) expressing cre-recombinase into the IL, which allowed expression of cre-recombinase in vHPC neurons projecting to the IL.
 The Cre-dependent DREADD, AAV5-hSyn-DIO-hM4D(Gi)-mCherry or a control virus (AAV8-hSyn-DIO-GFP) was then injected in to the vHPC (Fig. 3a, b).
-Four weeks after surgery, rats underwent fear conditioning, context exposure and extinction before receiving a two-day within-subjects renewal test (i.e., each rat received renewal tests after CNO or VEH administration in a counterbalanced order) (Fig. 3c).
+Four weeks after surgery, rats underwent fear conditioning, context exposure and extinction before receiving a two-day within-subjects renewal test in a novel context (i.e., each rat received renewal tests after CNO or VEH administration in a counterbalanced order) (Fig. 3c).
 Silencing vHPC-> IL projections with CNO significantly decreased freezing (Fig. 3d; paired t-test, P<0.01) relative to the VEH condition, suggesting that IL projectors in the vHPC mediate fear renewal.
 In contrast, CNO administration did not affect fear renewal in rats expressing a control virus (Fig. 3d; paired t-test, P=0.657).

 We next examined whether activating IL projectors in the vHPC would induce fear relapse within the extinction context.
 To this end, we expressed a Cre-dependent excitatory DREADD [AAV5-hSyn-DIO-hM3D(Gq)-mCherry] in vHPC neurons projecting to the IL (Fig. 4a, b).
 After fear conditioning and extinction, rats received a within-subjects extinction retrieval test (i.e., each rat received extinction retrieval tests after CNO or VEH administration in a counterbalanced order) (Fig. 3c).
 Activation of vHPC->IL projections led to a renewal of fear in the extinction context (Fig. 3 d; paired t-test, P<0.05), revealing that IL projectors in the vHPC are capable of driving fear relapse.

 Given that neuronal activity in the IL has been linked to fear suppression 10, the present results suggest that vHPC-mediated feed-forward inhibition of IL projection neurons mediates fear relapse.
 To test this hypothesis, we examined the role for GABAergic transmission in the IL in the expression of fear renewal.
 Intracranial microinfusions of CGP55845, picrotoxin (a GABAA receptor antagonist), or both into the IL significantly reduced fear renewal as compared to vehicle treatment (Fig. 3e, f; one-way factorial ANOVA, main effect of drug assignment, F3,28=12.607, P<0.0001, post hoc Fisher’s Protected Least Significant Difference [PLSD] P<0.05, P<0.001, P<0.0001 for CGP, PTX, and CGP+PTX vs. VEH comparisons, respectively).
-These results reveal that GABAergic transmission in IL underlies fear relapse.
+These results reveal that GABAergic transmission in the IL regulates fear relapse.